yawad/smartobjects-java-client/README.md

 To update an object:
 1. Request an ObjectSDK interface from the mnubo client instance.
 2. Build an object with parameters to change.

-3. Note that an owner cannot be added during update
+Note: that an owner cannot be added when updating an object.

 ```
 //get a mnubo client using the basic method.